Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

 with:

-with $i$ is the inclination angle of the galaxy and $\varphi_{1}=\phi_{obs}-\pi/2 = \arctan\left(-\dfrac{s_{2}}{c_{2}}\right) $. $\phi_{1}$ is one of the viewing angles, the angle in the plane of the orbit between the minor axis of the elongated orbit and the observer. $\phi_{obs}$ is the viewing angle of the external observer, the angle between the line $\phi = 0$ and the observer that is zero along the major axis of the orbits.
-(The explicit equations have been derived by \citealt{sch} and \citealt{ShoenmakerThesis}).\\ {\bf The Cored Logarithmic Potentials}\\ A simple model for a non-perturbed potential to cause a velocity pattern that corresponds to differential rotation (rising to flat rotation, a rising rotation curve that tend to be flat at large radius) is a cored logarithmic potential:
+with $i$ as the inclination angle of the galaxy and $\varphi_{1}=\phi_{obs}-\pi/2 = \arctan\left(-\dfrac{s_{2}}{c_{2}}\right) $.
+Here, $\phi_{1}$ is one of the viewing angles, the angle in the plane of the orbit between the minor axis of the elongated orbit, and the observer; $\phi_{obs}$ is the viewing angle of the external observer, the angle between the line $\phi = 0$ and the observer that is zero along the major axis of the orbits.
+The explicit equations were derived by \citealt{sch} and \citealt{ShoenmakerThesis}.

+{\bf The cored logarithmic potentials}\\ A simple model set-up for a non-perturbed potential to cause a velocity pattern that corresponds to differential rotation (rising to flat rotation, a rising rotation curve that tend to be flat at large radius) is a cored logarithmic potential:

 which has